berry-thawson/diff2html/README.md

 But for diff of 67,000 line file, it took 12 min 40 sec, whereas diff took a fraction of second.
 That's why I thought there is something fishy about the script, however clean implementation seems to be.

 ## TL;DR
 Using shell script for this task makes the script very slow for any non trivial files exceeding 10000 loc.
 I needed something like this and when I used EugenDueck's script I noticed the inherent vice.
+Also, there were some bugs in the the formatted output.
 And, when I used awk for this it resulted in more succint and readable script.
 Also for the big file I mentioned processing time reduced from 12 min 40 sec to 0.2 sec!

 ## Confession:
 I am just a passerby in scripting world and I don't claim any correctness of my opinions.
 This is the impression I got when I worked throgh this problems and it would really helpful for me if anybody could give some insights on these kind of scripts. thanks in advance.